GCSE - BTEC - A Level 2021

 The appellant will be informed of the outcome in writing.
 If the appeal is upheld and this would affect teachers’ holistic judgement of grade outcomes the school will communicate with the examination board concerned to seek an adjustment to the formally published results.

 If the appellant is not in agreement with the Stage 1 School Review, they can subsequently make an appeal to the examination board.
 This must be communicated through the school.
-The deadlines to submit these stage 2 appeals to the examination boards are 23 August 2021 for priority appeals (year 13 students who have not met their firm/first choice university offer) and 17th September for all other students.
-To allow time for the school to process priority stage 2 appeals and submit them to the examination boards by 23 August we require students to email the Stage 2 Appeals Form (please click the link and save the document to your device before completing the form) to firstname.lastname@example.org by 10am on Friday 20 August.
+The deadlines to submit these stage 2 appeals to the examination boards are 23 August 2021 for priority appeals (year 13 students who have not met their firm/first choice university offer).
+To allow time for the school to process priority stage 2 appeals and submit them to the examination boards by 23 August we require students to email the Stage 2 Appeals Form (please click the link and save the document to your device before completing the form) to email@example.com by 10am on Friday 20 August.

 Stage 2 appeals to an examination board will seek to establish whether there has been an unreasonable exercise of academic judgement and/or whether the school has followed its procedures properly and consistently in arriving at the student’s result or in conducting its review and/or whether the awarding organisation has made an administrative error.